 Make sure you understand how the tax penalties will work, and pay yourself back after the sale of the original home.
 This may not be an option for everyone, but definitely, something to look into.

 If your home is new to the market and priced well, it should sell right away.
 Present this to the owners of the second home, along with your offer.
-Ensure them that the closing won’t be delayed and that you agree to close in a certain amount of time.
+Ensure that the closing won’t be delayed and that you agree to close in a certain amount of time.
 Moving is a hassle.
 There is no arguing this.
-You can however make things go smoothly if you follow a few tips that make moving easier!
+You can, however, make things go smoothly if you follow a few tips that make moving easier!
+So if you want to sell your house in CT fast, contact us at We Buy Houses In Connecticut, can help you.

 Whether you are looking to buy or sell, we can help you with all of your Real Estate needs!
 Fill out this short form, or give our office a call today!
 (203) 529-4712